 Writer & Photographer / Rachel Quade

 It’s the month of May, and we are finally able to depend on some nice sunny days!
 You also might have some people coming in for the 500, and you’d like to do something different.
 You’ve visited the Speedway Museum, you’ve gone to the parade and you’ve hit the track…what else can you do?
 Well, there are some fun outdoor activity options all around you!
-The great news is that if you don’t want to invest in a new bike, a boat or other equipment, it can all be rented!
+The great news is that if you don’t want to invest in a new quad bike from this quad bike shop in the UK, a boat or other equipment, it can all be rented!

 If you love the water (and who doesn’t?), the Geist Marina rents out pontoons and kayaks daily.
 There is NOTHING like a day out on the lake.
 Whether you are young or old, male or female, being out on the water can appeal to everyone!
 Geist Marina has 12 pontoons that seat anywhere from nine to 12 people.
 Someone from the marina staff will show you the ropes, so you don’t have to be an experienced boater to take out a pontoon.
 Personally, I’m not the greatest boat driver on the lake, but even I can navigate and park a pontoon.
 They’re easy!